All Articles

 Bumblebee is an open source project, which names after the Bumblebee in Transformers.
 It’s a project aiming to support NVIDIA Optimus technology under Linux.
 It works on Optimus Laptops without a graphical multiplexer.
 Optimus comes from NVIDIA, it’s a technology that allows an integrated GPU and discrete NVIDIA GPU to be built into and accessed by a laptop.

 It’s a memorable incident known as the “Bumblebee” commit this May.
 The essence of the story lies in the aftermath of the commit, where the user describes having written commit messages along the lines of “GIANT BUG… causing /usr to be deleted… so sorry…“.
 The root cause is a missing space character in the installation script, which leads to a rm -rf /usr command.
-Which makes things worse, is that the bug lies in an installation shell script, which means in most cases, it executed by root.
+What makes things worse, is that the bug lies in an installation shell script, which means in most cases, it’s executed by root.

 The fix commit of this bug looks like,